JoeyyScott/Gamer-Supplies/README.md

 ### Design Changes

 **Coupon missing from wireframes**
-+ I've added a coupon feature which isn't reflected in the wireframes as this was added into the project later.
++ I've added a coupon feature which is not reflected in the wireframes as this was added into the project later.
     + The reason being I was unsure what to include for my second custom model to satisfy the project requirement.
 I'm aiming for a distinction and as such have included a disclaimer here.

 **Reviews page without a wireframe**